German Bund yields near 2014 lows on Iraq worries

 LONDON, June 25 German government bond yields fell towards their lowest levels this year on Wednesday as worries over violence in Iraq pushed investors towards assets perceived as safe havens.

-Fears that a further rise in oil prices on the back of fighting in Iraq could pose a risk to the global growth outlook, kept oil prices close to $114 per barrel.
+Sunni insurgents battled government forces for control of Iraq's biggest refinery, keeping oil prices close to $114 per barrel, with some analysts fearing a further rise could pose a risk to the global growth outlook.

-"Geopolitical risk has re-entered investors' mind.
-The events overnight had begun to trouble investors with respect to global growth," Investec chief economist Philip Shaw said.
+"It's a volatile situation in Iraq and Treasuries and Bunds benefit from flight to quality," said Nick Stamenkovic, bond strategist at RIA Capital Markets in Edinburgh.

-German 10-year Bund yields fell 3 basis points to 1.29 percent, just above this year's low of 1.28 percent.
-Bund futures were 35 ticks higher at 146.46, having risen by almost two points in the past two weeks.
+German 10-year Bund yields fell 1.5 basis point to 1.31 percent just above this year's low of 1.285 percent.
+Bund futures were 18 ticks higher at 146.29, having risen by almost two points in the past two weeks.

-Concerns related to conflicts in Iraq and Ukraine, as well as the European Central Bank's ultra-easy monetary policy in response to stubbornly low inflation have led to an unexpected fall in Bund yields this year.

-Bund yields started 2014 at roughly 2 percent and polls of bond investors predicted at the time they would rise further by the end of the year as the global economy recovered and the Federal Reserve moved to end its unprecedented stimulus programme that had boosted financial assets worldwide.

-Yields on the euro zone's lowest-rated bonds edged higher as investors made room in their books for Italy's debt sales.
+Yields on the euro zone's lowest-rated bonds were a tad higher as investors made room on their books before debt sales in Italy.

-The Treasury sold 3.5 billion euros of inflation-linked debt and zero-coupon bonds and plans to offer up to 8 billion of bonds on Friday.
+The Treasury plans to sell up to 3.5 billion euros of inflation-linked debt and zero-coupon bonds later in the day and up to 8 billion euros of bonds on Friday.

 Italy has completed more than 60 percent of its 2014 funding programme, while Spain has completed more than 70 percent of its plan as the bloc's most indebted governments try to exploit record low borrowing costs to build financing buffers.